 These need text but the text should be optimized.
 I will show what you should add in these.

 In the Alternative Text field Describe the purpose of the image.
-What I add in here is the permalink of the post.
+Then add in the permalink of the post.

 Then you are asked for the title.
 This can be relevant to both picture and article.
-But not completely necessary.
+(Primary or secondary keyword).

 Caption: Say something… anything.

-Description: This is for the visually impaired essentially and adding text in here does help your SEO
+Description: This is for the visually impaired essentially and adding text in here does help your SEO.
+So describe the image.

 The complete process though, is a holistic one involving more than an optimized copy.
 There is also hosting, “light” and “heavy” plugins and themes.